AdaCore/learn/content/labs/intro-to-ada/chapters/arrays.rst

     #.
 Function :ada:`Get` retrieves the age of a person from the list.

     #.
-Procedure :ada:`Update` updates the age of a person ob the list.
+Procedure :ada:`Update` updates the age of a person in the list.

     #.
 Procedure :ada:`Display` shows the complete list using the following
        format: